Xela3026/workflows-docs/docs/workflows.md

 <div className="dubheader">Referencing Keys</div>

 To reference an execution key within your workflow, you can use the `{{execKeys}}` data store.
 Each execution key will have a name.
-Thus, to reference a specific execution key, format a placeholder like so: `{{execKeys.name}}`, where "name" is the name of the execution key.
-Thus, an example execution key URL may look like `https://{{CREDENTIAL.company-name.workflow-url}}/execute/{{execKeys.next}}`.
-This request will look for the "workflow-url" property in the "company-name" credential vault and replace that first placeholder with it.
-Then, it will search for any execution keys generated with the name "next", and replace that second placeholder with it.
-Then, it will send the full request to continue the workflow at the new destination.
+Thus, to reference a specific execution key, format a placeholder as `{{execKeys.name}}`, where "name" is the name you gave to the execution key.

-Since execution keys can only be generated by the workflow, for an external destination to access an execution key, the workflow must send it out using a HTTP or fetch request.
-Then, this external destination can send a request back to the workflow using the execution key to continue the workflow at any time.
+Since execution keys can only be generated by the workflow, for an external destination to access and use an execution key, the workflow must send it out using a HTTPS request.
+The external destination can then use that key to reactivate the workflow.
+It is good practice to send out the full execution URL: `https://{{CREDENTIAL.company-name.workflow-url}}/execute/{{execKeys.next}}`.
+This example includes another common practice - including API URLs inside the credentials vault.

 If an execution key is generated with an Execute Step action, then it will automatically use the execution key and run the next step internally.
-The `"body"` of the Execute Step action becomes the body of the internal POST request to execute the next step, and thus becomes the payload for the next step.
+The `"body"` of the Execute Step action becomes the payload for the next step.

 <br/>

 :::caution Caution
-Any steps that have been started/run internally by an "Execute Step" action are unable to communicate with the original caller of the API request, so the "Return to Caller" action becomes unusable.
+Any steps that have been run internally by an Execute Step action are unable to communicate with the original caller of the API request.
+This renders the Return to Caller action unusable after an Execute Step action.
 :::

 <br/>